Call To Make An Appointment:

 While most TJA surgeries are very successful, there are some potential complications to be aware of including blood clots, wound infection, infection around the hardware, malfunction of the hardware and nerve injury.

-After surgery, patients should be able to resume most normal activities of daily living within 3 to 6 weeks following surgery.
+After surgery, many patients are able to go home the same day of surgery, without an overnight stay in the hospital.
+Patients should be able to resume most normal activities of daily living within 3 to 6 weeks following surgery.
 Home exercises and formal physical therapy are key to the recovery process.